denisgaribovic/image-recognition/README.md

 ## Project Overview

-This project implements a Handwritten Digit Recognition system using Support Vector Machines (SVM) and the digits dataset from the Scikit-Learn library in Python.
-The goal is to train a machine learning model that can accurately predict handwritten digits (0-9).
+This project develops a Handwritten Digit Recognition system using Support Vector Machines (SVM) and the digits dataset from Scikit-Learn in Python.
+The aim is to create a model that can accurately identify handwritten digits from 0 to 9.

 ## Visual Examples